Shannon Couey

 Rachel Sullivan

-Rachel Sullivan is a first-year Ph.D. student and teaching fellow.
-She earned her B.A. in Literature from SUNY Empire State College in Syracuse, NY in 2016, and her M.S. in Library and Information Science from Texas Woman's University in 2020.
-Outside of her studies, she enjoys spending time with her husband and two young children, as well as trying to find time to read for fun.
+Rachel Sullivan is a Literature PhD student and teaching fellow.
+She specializes in contemporary speculative fiction and fictional representations of motherhood.
+She earned her BA in Literature from SUNY Empire State College in 2016 and her MS in Library and Information Science from Texas Woman's University in 2020.

 Laura Yeck